lutzky/lutzky.github.io/_posts/2008-04-16-faster-languages.markdown

 I never liked C++ language much.
 As a matter of fact, I prefer C. I've been going over some old code for a project, which needed to use DBus to talk to NetworkManager.
-Back then I wrote it using Python, embedded in C - it seemed easier at the time, due to lack of documentation.
+[Back then][1] I wrote it using Python, embedded in C - it seemed easier at the time, due to lack of documentation.
 After hunting around, I figured out how to do most of the stuff I wanted in C, using DBus's GLib API.

+[1]: /2007/09/16/exception-handling-decorators-and-python/

 In this process, the most helpful bit of documentation turned out to be GLib's.
 GLib looks like a wonderful library to get big-program stuff done relatively